Stoneyisland Man: Conclusions of Professor Shea

-Professor Shea's conclusions were that "the body [sic] had not sunk slowly down from an originally higher level in the bog, but was lying in the position and at the level where it originally lay."
+Professor Shea's conclusions were that "the body [sic] had not sunk slowly down from an originally higher level in the bog, but was lying in the position and at the level where it originally lay".
 He believed that the outstretched arms indicated that the person had drowned, sank to the bottom of what was then a lake, and the bog grew over it.

 His further conclusions were that the body was of a man, aged about forty, 5 ft 2 in in height.
 "The lower jaw and teeth, and a large number of the limbs bones were peculiar to prehistoric skeletons in Western Europe.
 The period of the skeleton was further determined by the degree of flattening of some of the arm and leg bones which are characteristic of skeletons of Neolithic man."

-Pollen and peat analysis dated the remains to sometime after 4500 BCE.
+Pollen and peat analysis dated the remains to sometime after 4500 BC.
 Several radiocarbon datings dated the remains between 3320–3220 BC.